remivisser/Java-StrFSeconds/Java/README.md

 # String Format Seconds - Summary

-StringFormatSeconds is a simple Java Program converting seconds into logical time units being: weeks, days, hours, minutes, milli-and microseconds.
+StringFormatSeconds is a simple Java Program converting seconds into logical time units.
+Available time units are: weeks, days, hours, minutes, milli-and microseconds.
 It can be used to display seconds in a user friendly way.

 # String Format Seconds